Anna Laetitia Barbauld: Legacy

 As literary studies developed into a discipline at the end of the 19th century, the story of the origins of Romanticism in England emerged along with it.
 According to this version of literary history, Coleridge and Wordsworth were the dominant poets of the age.
 This view held sway for almost a century.
 Even with the advent of feminist criticism in the 1970s, Barbauld did not receive her due.
 As Margaret Ezell explains, feminist critics wanted to resurrect a particular kind of woman – one who was angry, who resisted the gender roles of her time, and who attempted to create a sisterhood with other women.
 Barbauld did not easily fit into these categories.
 Indeed, it was not until Romanticism and its canon began to be re-examined through a deep reassessment of feminism itself that a picture emerged of the vibrant voice that Barbauld had contributed.

+H. P. Lovecraft praised her Gothic fragment "The Story of Sir Bertrand" in his essay "Supernatural Horror in Literature" (composed 1925–34), describing it as a story "in which the strings of genuine terror were truly touched with no clumsy hand" and praises "the real vibration to the note of outer darkness and mystery which distinguishes Mrs. Barbauld’s fragment."
+However, the attribution of this Bertrand-story to Anna is probably incorrect.
+It has been pointed out several times that this piece was written by her brother John, see for instance the Analytical Review in 1798, as well as the preface by John Aikin's daughter Lucy Aikin to Anna's collected works in 1825, stating that "Sir Bertrand: A Fragment" have "been generally misappropriated" and has been repeatedly ascribed to Mrs. Barbauld, even in print".
+The story was printed beside an essay in their Miscellaneous Pieces, In Prose in 1773, as "On the pleasure derived from Objects of Terror; with Sir Bertrand, a Fragment", and according to Lucy Anna wrote the essay and John the story.

 Barbauld's works fell out of print and no full-length scholarly biography of her was written until William McCarthy's Anna Letitia Barbauld: Voice of the Enlightenment in 2009.

 Barbauld's adopted son Charles married a daughter of Gilbert Wakefield.
 Their child, Anna Letitia Le Breton, wrote literary memoirs, which included a Memoir of Mrs. Barbauld, including Letters and Notices of her Family and Friends in 1874.

+In 2008, the National Portrait Gallery in London presented Barbauld's portrait alongside a number of other celebrated Bluestockings.